-The nursing curriculum, with its emphasis on caring and wholeness, is built on a broad base of liberal arts and professional knowledge.
-Clinical practice begins in the sophomore year and continues for five semesters, culminating in the senior practicum, a concentrated experience in a setting of particular interest to the student
+The nursing curriculum, with its emphasis on caring and whole person care, is built on a broad base of liberal arts and professional knowledge.
+Clinical practice begins in the junior year and continues for four semesters, culminating in the senior practicum, a concentrated experience in a setting of particular interest to the student.

 To learn the skills required to complete baccalaureate preparation for the practice of nursing, view the technical standards.
 You can also view the sample curriculum document to gain an idea of what your four years at Roberts will look like as a nursing major.